 Unfair applications of residual disability is yet another byproduct of ambiguous policy language.
 Disputes over total versus residual disability benefits are among the most contested issues in long term disability insurance claims.

 On one hand, insurers stand to save millions if they can justify paying what should be total disability benefits as residual or partial disability benefits instead.
 Conversely, in proper claims for residual disability, undercalculating payment amounts is an effective money-saving tactic.

-Our attorneys will conduct a full analysis of your policy and your claim, so you will know what “disability” really means in your situation under your policy’s terms.
+Our long-term disability attorneys will conduct a full analysis of your policy and your claim, so you will know what “disability” really means in your situation under your policy’s terms.
 We have helped thousands of claimants from diverse professions receive their maximum and appropriate benefits in these matters.

 Questions Our Clients Have about Total vs Residual Disability